back to homepage

 I like to think of myself as creative, yet when discussing my work, it is generally understood and accepted that my writing and photography is presented through the lens of reality.

 Curiously, I have always felt completely comfortable documenting my life experiences, less comfortable documenting some of my thoughts, and much less comfortable sharing my writing with others.
-Reading my writing to others has proven to be must difficult for me since grade school.
-My goal has always been to be a keen observer; one who sees things for how their actuality, documents them accordingly, and although might be seen, will generally might not be remembered at all without the documentation.
+Reading my writing to others has proven to be most difficult for me since grade school.
+My goal has always been to be a keen observer; one who sees things for how they exist in actuality, documents them accordingly, and although might be seen at the moment, might otherwise be forgotten.

 Ever since I can remember, I was writing, though never formally accepting myself as a writer, or stating myself as such in prose.
 Education speaks a language of success and opportunity which never reached the pinicle of meaning that I believed it to be.
 Perhaps I too was forced into subscribing to the belief that before I could call myself a writer, I needed to prove my abilies and vision through modern education in such a way which appeased the imaginary gate keepers.
 I found my own success through persistence, patience, perseverance, and years of tireless work, instead of being mystified heavily under the guise of the quality and benefits of modern education as measured solely by the cost.